built-on-openfin/workspace-starter/how-to/hints-and-tips/docs/create-workspace-mobile-app.md

 For now you can use our interop api to share and listen to contextual data changes.

 If you add the logic shown above then your content will be able to share contextual data or listen for contextual data regardless of the host.
+We include interop API usage in the example above but here is an additional example for clarity.

 ```javascript
 // --------------------------------